Direct Bonding – Northampton, MA • East Longmeadow, MA

 Dental bonding is a minimally invasive procedure in which a tooth-colored material is placed, bonded, and hardened with an LED light.
 A person should take into consideration the existing color of their teeth prior to this procedure as the bonding, once hardened, will not change color.
 Teeth whitening is always an option to consider prior to any aesthetic procedure.

 Composite bonding can enhance a smile in many different ways, including closing spaces, correcting uneven or chipped edges, fixing the shape or angulation of a tooth, or covering enamel imperfections such as hyper white or dark areas.
 Your doctor has special composite materials in all different shades to match any tooth color, and when layered and sculpted, it can achieve a seamless, natural-looking finished restoration.

 First, your doctor will condition the existing enamel of a tooth with an etching agent in a controlled environment.
-This means the patient’s mouth must stay open as saliva will contaminate the bonding procedure.
-Then, a dental primer and bond will be applied and light cured.
+This means your mouth must stay open as saliva will contaminate the bonding procedure.
+Then, a dental primer and bond will be applied and cured.
 The doctor will then start the application of the composite materials.